 We are accepting pre-orders, please click HAS-10721 to quickly access it in our estore.

 DRAW Decal has announced ‘Digital Silk Next Generation’, apparently an improvement over their ‘Classic’ Digital Silk printed decals.
 I have a substantial stock of the older decals in stock, and these are ALL ON SALE at a 25% discount.

 At time of posting this message, I have no decals in stock printed by the new printer.
 I do have some on order, eta here third week of February.
-Unfortunately I cannot afford the time to go through over 1800 decals and update the specific sheets available at discount, so here’s how this will work.
+Unfortunately I cannot afford the time to go through over 1800 decals and update the specific sheets in stock and therefore available at discount, so here’s how this will work.
 If you order a DRAW Decal on or after January 27th 2015, I will automatically give you the discount if I ship the older decal.
 The older decals have a circular black logo that says “Digital Silk”.
 If I ship the newer decal, with DRAW’s new insignia (show above), it will be sold at the regular price.
 If you have a DRAW Decal on back order, it will be printed by the new process.
 If you do not want the older decal, please specifically tell me so in the comments section of your order.

 The first Boeing 737-800(W) for the “new” Eastern Airlines was rolled out of a paint shop at Shannon, Ireland on November 4th 2014.
 It is, apparently, to be delivered to Miami by the first week of December, and will be used to complete FAA certification of the “new” airline.
 The first aircraft is registered N276EA and named “Spirit of Captain Eddie Rickenbacker”, it is the first of 10 ordered by Eastern.
 Photo by Malcolm Nason, see the full article here.